ComplicatedPhenomenon/IPython_training/README.md

 > Don't let yourself distracted by all the vanity.
 If you get shit done and can find someone who will pay you for it, you're at the best level of programming as far as I'm concerning.

-The concepts become more abstract, with architecture more complex, programming makes good efficiency and contain more deep condense intelligence, meanwhile, leaving a long way for newbies, it is far away from experience-thinking
+As the concepts become more abstract, with architecture more complex, programming makes good efficiency and contain more deep condense intelligence, meanwhile, leaving a long way for newbies, it is far away from experience-thinking.

 You have seen that people explain or depict a thing by including the complete features, not instead of listing some features which you think are important.